jonathanmoregard/intentor/TESTING.md

 **Expected Results**:

+- If facebook tab is active when duplicating: duplicated tab shows pause page (new tab ID)
-- Duplicated tab should NOT show pause page (inherits allowList state)
+- If facebook tab is not active: duplicated tab shows pause page (new tab ID)
-- Original tab maintains allowList state
+- Original tab maintains its state
-- Each tab operates independently
+- Each tab operates independently based on current state

 #### 8. Incognito/Private Mode